 An analysis of property values can be used to evaluate the economic condition of real estate investments in a given area.
 The relationship of a property's improvement value (the value of buildings and other improvements to the property) to its land value is generally an accurate indicator of the condition of real estate investments.
-This relationship is referred to as the "Improvement to Land Ratio," or "I:L." The values used are real market values.
+This relationship is referred to as the "Improvement to Land Ratio," or "I:L." The values used are real market values as estimated by the Clackamas County Assessor.
 In urban renewal areas, the I:L may be used to measure the intensity of development or the extent to which an area has achieved its short- and long-term development objectives.

 Table 9 below shows the improvement to land ratios for taxable properties within Area.
-These I:L figures represent an industrial area.
+These I:L figures represent an area with a mix of uses and development intensities.
 A healthy I:L in what would be a mixed-use neighborhood, as identified by ECONorthwest, would be 3:1.
 As the table shows, 16% of the property in the area has no improvement value, meaning it is not developed.
 Over 72% of the Area has less than a 3.0 improvement value, including the properties with no improvement values.
-The I:L ratios for improved properties in the urban renewal study area are very low compared to a fully developed commercial and residential neighborhood.
-The Area, as a whole, is underdeveloped and not contributing to the tax base in Milwaukie.
+The I:L ratios for improved properties in the urban renewal study area are very low compared to a fully developed urban commercial and residential mixed-use area.
+The Area, as a whole, is underdeveloped and not contributing fully to the tax base in Milwaukie.